 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something.
 Please check out our disclosure policy for more details.

 Recently, I came across a $20 coupon to try the meal delivery service EveryPlate.
 After doing some research, I discovered that they are less expensive than most of the other meal delivery services out there.
-So, with my interest piqued, I placed an order.
+So, with my interest piqued, I visited their website and placed an order.
+What follows is my honest review of EveryPlate.

 When choosing my first box, I selected one that serves two people three meals a piece.
 After that, I chose the meals I wanted.
 EveryPlate pre-selects three, but you can edit your selections to choose others.
 There are also $6 premium meals available.
 The meals I selected were:

-Herb Butter Steak (this is a premium meal which added $3 per serving to the overall price of the box)
+Herb Butter Steak with Potatoes and Broccoli (this is a premium meal which added $3 per serving to the overall price of the box)

-Timing of the box arrival – I received the box on Thursday which allowed me to cook the meals over the weekend when I had more time.
+Timing of the box arrival – I received the box via FedEx on Thursday which allowed me to cook the meals over the weekend when I had more time.

 The meals were simple – Each recipe had a few vegetables to chop up, but prep was very minimal.
 The side dishes were simple, letting the main courses be the stars of the show.